Freedom Summer: Aftermath

 Long-term volunteers staffed the COFO and SNCC offices throughout Mississippi.
 After the flood of summer workers in 1964, their leadership decided that projects should continue the following summer, but under the direction of local leadership.
 This was challenged by Northern establishment members of the coalition, beginning with Americans for Democratic Action, who also disapproved of the MFDP.
 This encouraged the NAACP to withdraw from COFO, both because they did not want to anger liberal Democrats, and because they resented the organizational competition from SNCC.
 After the MFDP was denied voting status at the 1964 Democratic National Convention, Bob Moses was deeply disillusioned and bowed out of both MFDP and COFO.
 COFO collapsed in 1965, leaving organizing priorities to be set by locals.

 Among many notable veterans of Freedom Summer were Heather Booth, Marshall Ganz, and Mario Savio.
 After the summer, Heather Booth returned to Illinois, where she became a founder of the Chicago Women's Liberation Union and later the Midwest Academy.
 Marshall Ganz returned to California, where he worked for many years on the staff of the United Farm Workers.
 He later taught organizing strategies.
 In 2008 he played a crucial role in organizing Barack Obama's field staff for the campaign.
-Mario Savio returned to the University of California, Berkeley, where he became a leader of the Free Speech Movement.
+Mario Savio returned to the University of California, Berkeley, where he became a leader of the Free Speech Movement, which sprang up spontaneously in October 1964 in response to the university's attempt to shut down informational tabling and fundraising by student activists on behalf of the Civil Rights Movement.

 In Mississippi, controversy raged over the three murders.
 Mississippi state and local officials did not indict anyone.
 The FBI continued to investigate.
 Agents infiltrated the KKK and paid informers to reveal secrets of their "klaverns".
 In the fall of 1964, informants told the FBI about the murders of Chaney, Goodman, and Schwerner.
 On December 4, the FBI arrested 19 men as suspects.

 All were freed on a technicality, starting a three-year battle to bring them to justice.
 In October 1967, the men, including the Klan's Imperial Wizard Samuel Bowers, who had allegedly ordered the murders, went on trial in the federal courthouse in Meridian.
 Seven were ultimately convicted of federal crimes related to the murders.
 All were sentenced to 3–10 years, but none served more than six years.
-This marked the first time since Reconstruction era that white men had been convicted of civil rights violations against blacks in Mississippi.
+This marked the first time since Reconstruction era that white men had been convicted of civil rights violations against Black people in Mississippi.